 Rutgers School of Engineering faculty are nationally-recognized industry leaders.
 They are active researchers and experts in the subjects they teach.
-Professors serve as members of leading professional organizations like the American Society of Mechanical Engineers (ASME), Institute of Electrical and Electronics Engineers (IEEE), Institute of Industrial and Systems Engineers (IISE), and Institute for Operations Research and Management Sciences (INFORMS).
-They also work as editorial and advisory board members for top journals like IEEE Transactions on Automation Science and Engineering; International Journal of Quality, Statistics and Reliability; and International Journal of Advanced Manufacturing Technology.
+Professors serve as members of leading professional organizations like the American Society of Mechanical Engineers (ASME), American Institute of Aeronautics and Astronautics (AIAA), Institute of Electrical and Electronics Engineers (IEEE), Institute of Industrial and Systems Engineers (IISE), and Institute for Operations Research and Management Sciences (INFORMS).
+They also work as editorial and advisory board members for top journals like IEEE Transactions on Automation Science and Engineering; International Journal of Quality, Statistics and Reliability; Proceedings of the Royal Society of London A; and International Journal of Advanced Manufacturing Technology.

 Professors bring their industry knowledge to the classroom, enabling students to gain experience solving real-world problems.
 They help students get the most out of their education, offering virtual office hours to address any questions or points for further discussion.
 Each of them are committed to helping students form industry connections through their own networks and career events.